furechan/mintalib/README.md

 | WMA        | Weighted Moving Average                  |

-## Mintalib Core

-The calculation routines in `mintalib.core`, implemented in cython, operate on numpy arrays and return numpy arrays by default.
-Functions in `mintalib.functions` and indicators in `mintalib.indicatoers` are just wrappers around the core calculation routines.

 ## Using Functions

+Functions are available as lower case methods like `sma`, `ema`, etc ...
-The function names are all lower case and may conflict with standard functions, so the best way to use this module is to alias it to a short name like `ta` and access all functions as attributes.
+The best way to use this module is to alias it to a short name like `ta` and access all functions as attributes.

 ```python
 import mintalib.functions as ta
 ```

 The first parameter of a function is either `prices` or `series` depending on whether the functions expects a dataframe of prices or a single series.